Transformers are Inherently Succinct

 \section{Concluding remarks}

-\paragraph{Related work.} Our work was inspired by the works of \cite{YangCA24,barcelo2024logical,tale,LC25}, which exhibit a close connection between unique-hard attention transformers and star-free regular languages.
-In particular, these works also exploited the connection to LTL.
-However, none of these results investigated neither the issue of succinctness nor computational complexity of verification, which we establish in this paper.

-\cite{SAL25} investigated the issue of verifying transformers of various precisions.
-In particular, it was shown that transformers of fixed precision are at least $\NEXP$-hard (i.e. hard for the class of problems solvable by nondeterministic algorithms that run in exponential time).
+\paragraph{Related work.} Our work directly draws upon a number of recent results \citep{YangCA24,barcelo2024logical,tale,LC25}, which demonstrate the close connection between unique-hard attention transformers and LTL and, thus, the star-free regular languages.
+However, none of these results concerns succinctness and computational complexity of verification.
+Closer to our complexity-theoretic angle, \citet{SAL25} studied the verification problem for transformers of various precisions and showed that fixed-precision transformers are at least $\NEXP$-hard (i.e., hard for the class of problems solvable by nondeterministic algorithms that run in exponential time).